syncfusion-content/wpf-docs/wpf/Classic/Diagram/Behaviour-Changes.md

 ---
 layout: post
-title: Behaviour-Changes
+title: Behaviour Changes in WPF Diagram Control | Syncfusion
-description: behaviour changes
+description: Behaviour changes in Syncfusion Essential Studio WPF Diagram Control, its elements, features and more.
 platform: wpf
 control: Diagram
 documentation: ug
 ---

-# Behavior Changes
+# Behavior Changes in WPF Diagram Control

 The following are the changes made from version 10.1.0.44: